mumichians/.github/profile/README.md

 ## Hi there 👋

-This is the organization for our semester project for EECS 449: Conversational AI
+This is the organization for our semester project for EECS 449: Conversational AI at the University of Michigan
 <!--

 **Here are some ideas to get you started:**